Creative Commons

 By licensing our work with the CC BY-NC-SA 4.0 license it means that you may:

-• Give appropriate credit (see example statements below), you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+• Give appropriate credit, including the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+Example Statements for providing proper attribution are given below.

 • Indicate if you modified the material and retain an indication of previous modifications.